Refreshing Alternatives to Water

 If you find yourself drinking them regularly, you may want to consider making your own version.
 Lately I’ve been into creating my own alternatives.
 It’s a lot cheaper and you can control the amount of sweet.

-Water with fruit chunks
+Water with fresh fruit

 One quick and easy option is flavoring your filtered water with different fruit chunks.
 Try sliced strawberries and blueberries, or lemon, lime, and orange wedges.
 Sweeten with stevia if you’d like, or mix things up by using sparkling water.
 It’s an easy way to make a tasty, healthy treat.